 Determining the Efficiency Rating of a Gas Pool Boiler

-It’s equally important to have a pool heater that’s energy-efficient so we don’t spend more money than necessary.
+How much does it cost to install a swimming pool?
+Once you’ve got the perfect pool, it’s equally important to have a pool heater that’s energy-efficient so we don’t spend more money than necessary.
 All new swimming pool heaters undergo a standard test to determine their energy-efficiency in terms of their Btu rating.

 This energy-efficiency rating expresses their ratio between energy input and achieved output.
 For example, a 75% ratio means 25% of your gas is fruitlessly spent.
 This energy-efficiency rating should appear on the appliance’s name plate.
 If this data is missing, don’t even consider purchasing it.